emarsden/pg-el/doc/src/about.md

 - The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).

+- [Google AlloyDB Omni](https://cloud.google.com/alloydb/omni/docs/quickstart) is a proprietary fork of PostgreSQL with Google-developed extensions, including a columnar storage extension, adaptive autovacuum, and an index advisor.
+It works perfectly with pg-el as of 2025-01.

+- [ParadeDB](https://www.paradedb.com/): This ElasticSearch alternative is very PostgreSQL-compatible (more of an extension than a reimplementation).
+Tested with the Dockerhub instance which is based on PostgreSQL 16.3.
+All tests pass.

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`, for functions such as `pg_notify`.